khmaher/popgenomicsworkshop-structure/README.md

 qsub NGSa.sh
 ```

 The job should complete quite quickly after it has started to run and we will use the .qopt files, plus the supplied pop.info file, for visualising the results.
-The R commands for generating the plots are in the file `‘plots.R’`, which you can view in the usual way with ‘less’ before opening R.
+The R commands for generating the plots are in the file `plots.R`, which you can view in the usual way with `‘less’` before opening R.

 Start R: